The Norman Trials Bikes.

 I have spent best part of yesterday researching the "Norman".
 Breed...

-There was a resurgence after the works bikes, six or eight I think ran in the 1954 Scottish Six Days Trial, and this is the time I am interested in.
+There was a resurgence after the works bikes were shown to get results and sixteen ran in the 1954 Scottish Six Days Trial, and this was the time I am interested in.

 Photo Credited...